the hands behind sŌHN

 managing partner

-Janet Lee is a seasoned hospitality professional with over fifteen years of experience leading strategy, operations, and guest experience in San Francisco’s top hospitality institutions.
-Born and raised in San Francisco, she brings a deep-rooted connection to the city into every project she touches.
+Janet Lee is a hospitality leader based in San Francisco with over fifteen years of experience in operations, strategy, and guest experience.
+Born and raised in San Francisco, her work is deeply shaped by the city and its communities.